 Fondly referred to as “LBJ,” President Johnson was born in a small farmhouse in Stonewall, Texas to parents who instilled the tenets of Texas in him: God, country, industriousness, and compassion.
-Inaugurated as the 36th president of the United States, Johnson proudly served his country from November 22, 1963 – January 20, 1969.
+Inaugurated as the 36th president of the United States, Johnson proudly served his country from 22 November 1963 to 20 January 1969.

 During his administration, President Johnson strove to make America a “Great Society” for every American; his agenda embodied his personal experiences as he desired for every American to be able to benefit from America’s rich history and abundant opportunities.

-After Johnson died on January 22, 1973, the Texas State Legislature created a holiday to be observed every year on August 27th in his honor.
-While state offices remain open, Texas employees are given the option of taking the day off.
+After Johnson died on 22 January 1973, the Texas State Legislature created a holiday to be observed every year on 27 August in his honor.

 On Lyndon B. Johnson Day, special events and parties are held all over Texas.
 LBJ’s Great Society speech and the changes the Great Society program introduced in the US are especially focused on at these events.